ploomber/doc/examples/dash/dash-connect-pgsql/README.md

 Run `python app.py`.
 You should be able to access the app on your localhost at port 8000.

 ## Upload to Ploomber Cloud
 Compress and upload the below files for deployment.
 Make sure to specify the above environment variables in your [secrets](https://docs.cloud.ploomber.io/en/latest/user-guide/secrets.html).
-For more details, please check our tutorial on how to deploy a [Dash application](https://docs.cloud.ploomber.io/en/latest/apps/dash.html)
+For more details, please refer to our [Dash deployment guide](https://docs.cloud.ploomber.io/en/latest/apps/dash.html)
 - app.py
 - assets/style.css
 - requirements.txt